marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-23-resource-gh-pages.md

 permalink: /res-gh-jekyll-markdown/
 ---

-## 🌐 GitHub Pages, Jekyll, and Markdown
+## 🌐 Useful Resources: GitHub Pages, Jekyll, and Markdown

 **⚠️ Warning:** This collection of resources is not meant to be exhaustive or authoritative.
 Think of it as a starting point — a hub where useful tools and links are gathered and made freely accessible.
 If you come across any outdated material or inconsistencies, please let me know through the contact options listed [here](/contact/).
 {: .notice--warning}